WPIRoboticsEngineering/RBE2001_template/README.md

 ## Option 1) A lab machine

 Availible to all students.

-Note that Eclipse should be installed by you in your My Documents folder.
+Note that Eclipse *should be installed by you* in your My Documents folder.
+Each install of eclipse should be personal and not shared.

+Note that the driver is installed on these computers

+Note that Arduino with the ESP32 toolchain is already installed in C:\WPIAPPS\arduino-1.8.3\

 ##  Option 2) Personal Machine